 Project Owner: City of Fort Wayne Parks Department & DNR

 Description: 8ft wide asphalt trail from the newly constructed Bass Rd Trail heading north into the park.
 The trail will provide park benches in several locations with scenic overlooks.
 The trail will run parallel to the Flaugh Ditch for a distance, providing views of the stream.
-At the north end of the trail there will a loop as a tun around with a picnic area and open-air pavilion.
+At the north end of the trail there will a loop as a turn around with a picnic area and open-air pavilion.
 The trail will connect to the existing splash pad, pavilion, playground, and stone trail.

 Project Owner: Huntertown